ankurg201/rewardify/README.md

   - Transactions with amounts less than $50 do not earn any reward points.

 - **Monthly Rewards Calculation:**
-  - Rewards are calculated for each customer, grouped by month.
+  - Rewards are calculated for particular customer, grouped by month.
 Each transaction's points are accumulated for the respective month.
-  - Points for each customer are calculated per month, and total points are provided.
+  - Points for customer are calculated per month, and total points are provided.

 - **Exception Handling:**
   - The application handles exceptions such as invalid date formats, missing data in transactions, and empty transaction lists.